Short bio

 Simplified stochastic calculus

-December 7th, 2021.
-The second paper of the series has just been accepted for publication in the Electronic Journal of Probability.
+January 12th, 2022.
+The second paper of the series has appeared in the

 The paper provides a theoretical underpinning of the ‘calculus of predictable